7 Things Travelers Need to Know about Passports

 2. How long does it take to get a passport?

-In general, it takes between four and six weeks to receive a passport after the application has been submitted.
-If your clients opt to apply for an expedited passport (at an additional fee), they are likely to receive it within two to three weeks.
+In general, it takes between ten and thirteen weeks to receive a passport after the application has been submitted.
+If your clients opt to apply for an expedited passport (at an additional fee), they are likely to receive it within seven to nine weeks.
 Your clients might receive their documents more quickly, but that is never guaranteed.

 3. What’s the difference between a passport book and a passport card?